owntracks/booklet/docs/guide/quicksetup.md

   - some offerings are free of charge, though you'll need patience to wade through their lingo.
 (Oracle cloud, Good Cloud, and possibly a few others have a free tier.)
   - we've had very good experience with the likes of Digital Ocean; at the time of this writing they have a 512MB Debian 12 VPS which serves us very well.
   - Linode, Server4you, Hetzner, Netcup, ... look around and compare
+  - we've tested this setup on Ubuntu 22.04 and on Debian 12
 - a DNS domain, something like `yourname.example.net`, which will be associated with your VPS.
 Some VPS providers offer one in a package with the VPS.
 Be that as it may, the technical jargon is you let that DNS domain and associate the IPv4 and/or IPv6 address of your VPS with `yourname.example.net`.

 Before continuing, make sure you can login to your VPS, either as `root` or as an unprivileged user.